Contact dermatitis: Epidemiology

+Metanalysis of research on the incidence and prevalence of contact dermatitis suggests that as much as 20% of the general population is contact‐allergic to patch tests for common environmental allergens.
+Prevalence is lower in people under 18 years of age, and higher in women than in men.

-Contact dermatitis constitutes 95% of all occupational skin disorders.
-There are few accurate statistics on the incidence and prevalence of contact dermatitis.
-The results of the few studies that have been undertaken cannot be compared because of methodological differences.
+Contact dermatitis constitutes 90% to 95% of all occupational skin disorders.

 Signs and symptoms

 Contact dermatitis is a localized rash or irritation of the skin caused by contact with a foreign substance.
 Only the superficial regions of the skin are affected in contact dermatitis.
 Inflammation of the affected tissue is present in the epidermis (the outermost layer of skin) and the outer dermis (the layer beneath the epidermis).

 Contact dermatitis results in large, burning, and itchy rashes.
 These can take anywhere from several days to weeks to heal.
 This differentiates it from contact urticaria (hives), in which a rash appears within minutes of exposure and then fades away within minutes to hours.
 Even after days, contact dermatitis fades only if the skin no longer comes in contact with the allergen or irritant.
-Chronic contact dermatitis can develop when the removal of the offending agent no longer provides expected relief.
+If contact dermatitis lasts for more than six weeks, either because exposure continues or the skin can't recover, it can be referred to as chronic.

 Irritant dermatitis is usually confined to the area where the irritating substance actually touched the skin, whereas allergic dermatitis may be more widespread on the skin.
-Irritant dermatitis is usually found on hands whereas exposed areas of skin.
-Symptoms of both forms include the following:
+Irritant dermatitis is usually found on hands.
+Airborne irritant contact dermatitis can occur when airborne irritants come into contact with exposed areas of skin.
+Symptoms of both irritant and allergic dermatitis include the following: